OBOFoundry/OBOFoundry.github.io/ontology/mcro.md

 dependencies:
 - id: iao
 - id: swo
-description: An ontology representing the structure of model card reports to describe machine learning assests.
+description: An ontology representing the structure of model card reports - reports that describe basic characteristics of machine learning models for the public and consumers.
 domain: information technology
 homepage: https://github.com/UTHealth-Ontology/MCRO
 license: